chipsalliance/Caliptra/SECURITY.md

 - **Draft_New:** This issue is awaiting disposition by the security team.
 The security team will analyze the issue, determine a responsible entity, assign it to that individual, and move the issue to the *Draft_Assigned* state.
 Part of triage will be to set the issue’s priority.

-- **Draft_Assigned:** The issue has been assigned, and is awaiting a fix by the assignee.
+- **Draft_Assigned:** The issue has been assigned, a CVE score has been entered, and the issue is awaiting a fix by the assignee.
+At this time, collaborators will be designated, and a private fork of the affected repository(s) will be created.
+The original reporter of the vulnerability will be included as a collaborator.
+Only collaborators will be able to view details of the vulnerability and participate in discussions and code reviews until the final security advisory is published publicly.

-- **Draft_Review:** Once there is a Caliptra pull request for the issue, the PR link will be added to a comment in the issue, and the issue moved to the
+- **Draft_Review:** Once there is a Github pull request (PR) for the issue, the PR link will be added to a comment in the issue, and the issue moved to the
 *Draft_Review* state.

-- **Draft_Accepted:** Indicates that this issue has been merged into the appropriate branch within Caliptra.
+- **Draft_Accepted:** Indicates that this issue has been merged into the appropriate public branch within Caliptra.

 - **Closed_Published:** The embargo period has ended.
-The issue will be made publicly visible, the associated CVE updated, and the vulnerabilities page in the docs updated to include the detailed information.
+The issue will be made publicly visible, the associated CVE updated, and the security advisories page in the repository updated to include the detailed information.

 - **Closed_Rejected:** The Caliptra PSIRT has rejected the reported security vulnerability.
-It may have been deemed a non-issue, or it may have been converted to a standard Github Issue report.
+It may have been deemed a non-issue, or it may have been converted into a standard Github Issue report.
 The PSIRT may also re-open the issue from here.

 The security advisories created are kept private, due to the sensitive nature of security reports.
 The issues are only visible to certain parties: